fannarfreyr/Hierarchical-Vehicle-Classification-Group-44/experiment_log.md

 Make-Gap:  6.31%
 Type-Gap:   7.39%

-### Notes from Gemini
+### Notes for report
 This result proves the hypothesis we discussed earlier: Hierarchical Label Smoothing (HLS) doesn't just improve accuracy; it improves logic.

 - Consistency Jump: Look at Make-Model Consistency.
 It jumped from ~95.2% (Phase 7) to 96.60% (Phase 8).

-- Interpretation: By using soft targets, you punished the model less for "near misses" (e.g., mistaking a BMW 328i for a BMW M3).
+- Interpretation: By using soft targets, we punished the model less for "near misses" (e.g., mistaking a BMW 328i for a BMW M3).
 This relaxed the gradients for within-family confusion, allowing the model to focus its energy on fixing the "egregious errors" (mistaking a BMW for a Ford).
 The result is a model that "thinks" more like a human taxonomy.

 ### Notes
 Training finished.
 Logged curves, confusion matrix, sample image.